MSI Afterburner: How To Download And Use

 Related:GPU Hierarchy 2023 – Graphics Card Tier List

-Despite what you might expect, even if you’re using the latest top-of-the-line graphics card, Afterburner can still be a beneficial tool.
+Despite what you might expect, even if you’re using the latest cutting-edge graphics card, Afterburner can still be a beneficial tool.
 You can use it to ensure that your 4K cards are performing exactly how they’re supposed to, or you can use it for overclocking to add even more FPS.

 A key feature that’s often overlooked is the ability to control fan speed.
-If your GPU is overheating, you should not take this issue lightly, as it can interfere with your gaming experience or even cause damage.
+If your GPU is overheating, you should not take this issue lightly, as it can interfere with your gaming experience or even cause severe damage.

-Afterburner’s fan speed control allows you to manually adjust at what temperature fans will intervene and at what speed.
+Afterburner’s fan speed control allows you to manually adjust at what temperature fans will intervene and at what pace.
 You can set it up yourself regardless, but it’s recommended to let the software take care of it.

 How To Download MSI Afterburner